hayan9104/Heart-Diseases-Prediction-System/README.md

 ## Features

 - **Machine Learning Models**: Implements algorithms such as Logistic Regression, Decision Trees, Random Forest, SVM, and K-Nearest Neighbors for accurate predictions.
-- **User-Friendly Interface**: Developed using Flask to provide an intuitive web interface for data input and result visualization.
+- **User-Friendly Interface**: Developed using Django to provide an intuitive web interface for data input and result visualization.
 - **Data Visualization**: Utilizes Matplotlib and Seaborn for comprehensive data analysis and visualization.

 ## Dataset